 When I was a new parent, I was naïve about the world of bottle nipples.
 I didn’t know they came in different flow sizes, and just figured they were all the same.
-But bottle nipples (unlike real nipples!) don’t adapt much, and so you need to get one that matches your babies stage of development.
+But bottle nipples, unlike real nipples, don’t adapt much- you’ll need to get one that matches your baby’s stage of development.
 Since I’ve been there, I can help you find out which Philips Avent Nipple Sizes you should be using for your baby.

 Avent Nipple Sizes by Age